-Bruce Springsteen’s Blood Alcohol Level Was A Quarter Below NJ State Limit Says Source Of DUI Arrest
+Bruce Springsteen's Blood Alcohol Level Was A Quarter Below NJ State Limit, Says Source Of DUI Arrest

-Bruce Springsteen’s blood alcohol level was one quarter below the legal New Jersey state limits said a source close to the investigation of the singer’s DUI arrest to The Asbury Park Press.
-His limit was 0.02.
-New Jersey’s legal limit is 0.08.
+Bruce Springsteen's blood alcohol level was one-quarter below the legal New Jersey state limit, a source close to the investigation of the singer's DUI arrest told The Asbury Park Press.
+His limit was 0.02 and New Jersey's legal limit is 0.08.

 The New York Post said that a source close to the musician alleged Bruce pulled over on his motorcycle to take photos with fans and one offered him a shot of tequila in view of police.
-According to the source, his bike was stationary at the time.
+According to the source, his bike was stationary at the time he took the shot.
 He was reportedly pulled over as he drove away.

-The Inquisitr recently reported that the singer was charged in November 2020 Gateway National Recreation Area in Sandy Hook, New Jersey, as confirmed to the outlet by a spokesperson for the National Park Service.
+The Inquisitr recently reported the singer was charged in November 2020 at the Gateway National Recreation Area in Sandy Hook, New Jersey, as confirmed to the outlet by a spokesperson for the National Park Service.
 Bruce was charged with DWI, reckless driving, and consuming alcohol in a closed area.

 He was reportedly cooperative throughout the process.

 Gateway National Recreation Area is federal land.
-Therefore, the case will be heard in federal court and will be handled by the U.S. Attorney’s Office in Newark, reported the APP.
+Therefore, the case will be heard in federal court and will be handled by the U.S. Attorney's Office in Newark, reported the Asbury Park Press.
 The legendary musician is due to appear before Judge Anthony Mautone via a videoconference in enclave court, a federal version of municipal court.

 The paper spoke to Matthew Reilly, spokesman for the U.S. Attorney's Office.
 He explained the enclave handled local charges of offenses that occur on federal land within state jurisdiction.